 The condition of the mounting racks should also be noted.
 Any weakness in the mounting racks makes solar panels a potential falling hazard should they break.
 At the very least, if a mounting rack bends or changes the angle of a panel in any way, it could negatively affect the panel’s efficiency.

 Solar Panel Defects

 If you notice a decline in your solar energy output, it’s a good idea to check for surface defects or a buildup of dirt.
-If you find cracks, chips, or de-lamination, it may be a manufacturer’s defect that would call for a warranty claim.
-If you find fogged or discolored glazing, it may be caused by a buildup of smoke, pollen, or industrial pollution that water alone may not remove.
-For steps on how to clean off stubborn buildup, go here.
+If you find cracks, chips, or delamination, it may be a manufacturer’s defect that would call for a warranty claim.
+While many panels are rated to withstand the heavy impact of hailstones, there’s always the possibility of something larger or heavier sailing onto your rooftop.

 Check the junction boxes to see if the wires have been chewed by any rodents or insects.
 That sort of thing is rare, but if you do find it, call either a local licensed electrician or your solar installation company to get the problem repaired ASAP.

 There are plenty of purchasing options for solar systems.
 One option is leasing, where you do not own your system you simply lease a system from a company that takes on the installation costs.
 Other arrangements like Power Purchase Agreements have a similar deal where, instead of paying for the installation, you pay for power from the solar company rather than the utility company.

 In both these situations, you might hope that there would be some sort of advantage like a yearly cleaning or regular maintenance checks.
 But many leasing and PPA contracts put the responsibility of all that on you instead.
 So even though they own the equipment or are selling you the power, you’re still expected to clean, maintain, and even repair the solar system unless you want to pay someone else for it.